ghostwalkerj/jiyosub/README.md

 **Hardhat, Truffle, Ganache, OpenZeppelin**

 I am a fan of both the Hardhat and Truffle suites For the development of Smart Contracts / DApps.
-Each has some advantages: Hardhat is easy to use and you can fork chains quickly; Truffle has an elegant UI and some friendly debugging tools.
+Each has some advantages: Hardhat is easy to use , can fork chains quickly, and support Typescript; Truffle has an elegant UI and some friendly debugging tools.
 I won't pick either side in this debate.

 I believe in standing on the shoulders of giants.
 In this case, OpenZeppelin's smart contract templates and interfaces.
 Well tested and secure, so they are my go-to to start a project.